Brauuwu/STM32_Projects/README.md

 # STM32_Projects
-Just some Project with STM32 @Proteus v8.13
+Just some Projects with STM32 @Proteus v8.13